 In partnership with Pymetrics and Professor Gandhok from the Indian School of Business, the BCG Henderson Institute created a game backed by data science, neuroscience, and artificial intelligence that tests for a wide variety of skills and competencies.
 The game adjusts according to the player’s behavior in different settings.
 Ultimately at the end, the assessment provides a report that suggests the person’s best career options.
 The results depend on his or her strengths, which are also provided.
 The least suited career options are also provided based on the player’s weaknesses.

-Currently, the BCG Pymetrics Test is in a beta phase and is being used for research purposes.
-The test is not being used for recruiting purposes (yet, read more below).
+The BCG Pymetrics Test recently exited its beta phase and is now being used for recruiting purposes (read more below).

 What are the Games Like?